Coupling Theory, Optimal Transport, and Strassen's Theorem for Eventual Domination: Introduction

 Let us briefly digress to make some basic observations about the connection between the working hypothesis and optimal transport, namely that many of the usual objects of interest in abstract optimal transport (see\cite{Villani}) take on concrete and interpretable forms when the cost function is $c=1-\ind_{R}$ for a suitable relation $R$ on $S$.
 For example, suppose that $\preceq$ is a partial order and that $R=R_{\preceq}$.
 Then, a function $\phi:S\to\Rbb$ is $c$-convex if and only if it is (non-negative and) monotone, and the $c$-transform $\phi^c$ of $\phi$ is (the negative of) its smallest monotone majorant.
 Also, a Borel set $A\subseteq S$ is monotone if and only if $\ind_{A}:S\to\Rbb$ is a $c$-convex function, and the monotone closure $A'$ of $A$ is characterized via $\ind_{A}^c = -\ind_{A'}$.
 For another example, suppose that $\cong$ is an equivalence relation and that $R=R_{\cong}$.
 Then, a function $\phi$ is $c$-convex if and only if it is (non-negative and) invariant, and the $c$-transform $\phi^c$ is (the negative of) its smallest invariant majorant.
 Also, a Borel set $A\subseteq S$ is invariant if and only if $\ind_{A}$ is a $c$-convex function, and the saturation $A'$ of $A$ is characterized via $\ind_{A}^c = -\ind_{A'}$.
 Some of these observations have been made implicitly in the work \cite{Rdorf1}, which provides a proof of Strassen's theorem via optimal transport for partial orders $\preceq$ such that $R_{\preceq}$ is closed in $S\times S$.

-Returning to the present work, our goal is investigate Thorisson's working hypothesis for reflexive transitive relations that need not be closed sets, but can be written as a countable increasing union of closed sets; that is, we focus on reflexive, transitive, $F_{\sigma}$ relations.
-One motivation for this setting is the prior literature \cite{JaffeCoupling, RigoPratelli} studying an equivalence relation $\cong$, which show that strong duality holds under some purely measure-theoretic conditions on $\cong$.
-Notably, these works show that strong duality holds in some settings where standard approaches based on Kantorovich duality \cite{Rdorf1} can fail.
-Another motivation for our setting concerns applications of coupling theory in probability.
-Indeed, many interesting coupling problems involve equivalence relations $\cong$ such that $R_{\cong}$ is not closed (see \cite[Section~2]{JaffeCoupling} for several examples), and in Subsection~\ref{subsec:future-work} we discuss the coupling problem of \textit{eventual domination} which involves a partial order $\preceq$ such that $R_{\preceq}$ is not closed.
-As such, it is natural to investigate Strassen's theorem for $F_{\sigma}$ partial orders.
-The simplest setting capturing both of these motivations is reflexive, transitive, $F_{\sigma}$ relations.
+Returning to the present work, our goal is investigate Thorisson's working hypothesis for reflexive, transitive relations that need not be closed sets, but can be written as a countable increasing union of closed sets; that is, we focus on reflexive, transitive, $F_{\sigma}$ relations.
+As we have discussed, our main motivations for this level of generality is to study the pre-order of eventual domination, which is reflexive, transitive, and $F_{\sigma}$, but not antisymmetric.
+Additionally, we are motivated by prior literature \cite{JaffeCoupling, RigoPratelli} studying equivalence relations $\cong$, which show that strong duality holds under some purely measure-theoretic conditions on $\cong$; notably, these works show that strong duality holds in some settings where standard approaches based on Kantorovich duality \cite{Rdorf1} can fail.